Aniek Moonen

 4. Young speaker

-“The younger generation is often perceived as inexperienced.
-True, but at the same time it enables us to think outside of the box, which allows us to do things radically differently.”
+“The younger generation is often seen as inexperienced, but at the same time this has the advantage that we are able to think outside existing frameworks, which allows us to do things really differently.”

 1. Broad audience